How to Calculate the Value of Your Truck Accident Settlement

 To calculate this value, multiply the total of all of the economic damages calculated above by a number between 1.5 and 5.

 The appropriate multiplier to use will be determined by the seriousness of your injuries, the level of pain generally associated with the injuries, and the long term impact of such injuries.
 Determining the appropriate multiplier is often a point of contention between victims and trucking companies and their insurers, and your attorney will assist you in assigning this value.

-The truck accident attorneys at Zinda Law Group have assisted many truck accident victims through the arduous settlement process.
+The 18-wheeler accident attorneys at Zinda Law Group have assisted many truck accident victims through the arduous settlement process.
 We will thoroughly assess your claim and seek full recovery for your damages throughout the settlement process.
 If a full and just settlement cannot be obtained, we will aggressively represent you at trial and fight to help ensure that you are fairly compensated for your injuries.

 We offer free, confidential consultations and represent clients nationwide.
 We also operate on a contingency fee basis, which means you will pay nothing unless we achieve a favorable settlement, judgment, or verdict for your truck accident case.
 That’s our no-fee guarantee.

 If you or a loved one was injured in a semi-truck accident, contact the experienced 18-wheeler accident attorneys at Zinda Law Group at (800) 863-5312 for a free consultation with one of our skilled truck accident lawyers.
 Meetings with attorneys by appointment only.